NAMU2NI/Capstone_Project/README.md

 #### Parameter Sampling

-n_estimators : number of trees in the forest : used a discrete hyperparameters "Choice" it tries select the discrete values specified. in the current model depth of the trees were given a choice between 100 and 150
+n_estimators : number of trees in the forest : used a discrete hyperparameters "Choice" it tries select the discrete values specified. in the current model depth of the trees were given a choice between 100 , 150 ,200,250,300

 max_depth : The maximum depth of the tree. here again a discrete choice function is used with the below options 7,14,21,28,35,42